 How to Beat the Mexico Heat

 Have you traveled to Mexico?
+How was your trip?
 Email us at editor@to share your experience and advice with the Pink Pangea community.
 We can’t wait to hear from you.